-Costly renovations may not be recommended, but small, inexpensive fixes definitely are.
-Homeowners might be surprised to discover that bright-colored accent walls rarely help sell a home: instead, neutral-toned walls work best.
+Costly renovations may not be recommended, but small, inexpensive fixes and repairs definitely are.
+Home Sellers might be surprised to discover that bright-colored accent walls rarely help sell a home: instead, neutral-toned walls work best.
 Now is also the time to fix the broken shower head or door handle so that a small repair for you does not turn off would-be buyers.
+A lot of times, when Buyers can see minor surface-level repairs, they start wondering what needed repairs they can't see.